Buying Marijuana Seeds in Canada 2019

 Canadian Laws on Growing & Using Cannabis Seeds in Canada

-If you have documents from the Canadian government that says you can grow marijuana seeds for medical use, then you may do so legally.
-A British Columbia judge made the ruling in early 2016 that medical cannabis users can grow pot at home.
+Once C-45 kicks into gear, everyone over the age of 18 will legally be allowed to buy cannabis seeds and grow up to four plants for their own personal use.
+Until the law goes into effect, you still have to obtain documentation from the Canadian government licensing you to grow marijuana seeds for medical use, then you may do so legally.
+A judge in British Columbia ruled in early 2016 that medical cannabis users should be allowed to grow pot at home.

-For patients, stay within the legal limits to avoid penalties under law.
-Also, individuals who obtain medical marijuana from licensed providers are not allowed to let others smoke their weed, grow weed, import or export cannabis or cannabis seeds, or produce derivatives, such as resin or hashish.
+For patients, it’s currently important to stay within the legal limits to avoid penalties under law.
+Also, individuals who obtain medical marijuana from licensed providers are not allowed to let others smoke their weed, import or export cannabis or cannabis seeds, or produce derivatives, such as resin or hashish.

 Cannabis Culture in Canada: Facts & Figures

 By January 2018, there were over 235,000 people licensed to consume cannabis for medical purposes.
 While some patients grow their own cannabis seeds in Canada, others use licensed providers to obtain their cannabis.
 Likely, the number of medical users will continue to grow across the country, and Health Canada officials agree, with their prediction that about ten times the number of medical patients will exist by the year 2024.

 A recent survey indicates that about 44 percent of Canadians have used weed at least once in their lifetime (for recreational or medicinal reasons).
 In Canada, marijuana is the most frequently used illegal drug.
 About 22 percent of youth (ages 15-24 years old) used cannabis in 2013, as per Statistics Canada's survey titled “Canadian Tobacco, Alcohol and Drug Survey.”
 This number more than doubled the use by adults 25 years of age and older, which was 8 percent.